top of page

 THE DESIGNS

-I currently have four main collections (Medieval, Renaissance, 1700s, and 1800s) that predominantly focus on Black and brown figures in manuscripts, portraits, and imagery.
-I pull colors and inspiration to create colorways to reinterpret their stories and bring the past to life.
-I love featuring people who have been forgotten or erased, these hidden figures are gems and tell us more about history than we sometimes think.
+I currently have four main collections (Medieval, Renaissance, 1700s, and Irish) that predominantly focus on hidden figures in manuscripts, portraits, and imagery.
+I also find inspiration from gorgeous details in manuscripts that tell their own stories.
+New colorways are reinterpretations of the past bringing old narratives renewed life.
+I especially love featuring people who have been forgotten or erased, these hidden figures are gems and tell us more about history than we sometimes think.

 bottom of page